 Where to Stay

 Isla Grand Beach Resort, South Padre Island

 A luxury resort along the Texas Gulf Coast, Isla Grand Beach Resort on South Padre Island offers families an opulent retreat.
-Located right on the beach surrounded by 10 acres of tropical foliage, the resort offers options like beachfront cabanas and high-rise condos with amenities of sparkling pools, tennis courts, a night club, restaurants and more.
+Located right on the beach surrounded by 10 acres of tropical foliage, the resort offers options like beachfront cabanas and high-rise condos with amenities including sparkling pools, tennis courts, a night club, restaurants, and more.

 Moody Gardens Resort, Galveston